daattali/beautiful-jekyll/_posts/2023-11-06-overcome-overfitting.md

 tags: [machine learning, overfitting, data science, regularization]
 image: "/assets/img/overfitting.png"
 ---
+*Figure 1.
+The green line represents an overfitted model, while the black line represents a regularized model.
+The green line closely follows the training data, but it is likely to have a higher error rate on new data (illustrated by black-outlined dots) compared to the black line.
+Image from [Wikipedia](https://en.wikipedia.org/wiki/Overfitting), licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0).*

 Overfitting is a common challenge in machine learning where a model performs exceptionally well on training data but fails to generalize to new, unseen data.
 This problem arises when a model learns the noise and details in the training dataset rather than the underlying pattern, leading to poor performance in real-world applications.
 In this blog post, I’ll discuss what causes overfitting, how to detect it, and effective strategies to overcome it.